JGRennison/OpenTTD-patches/README.md

   * Add hover tool-tips, and improve visual contrast of cargo labels, in cargo dest graph legend window. (added in v0.16.0)
   * Add shift-clicking on vehicle depot button to select specific depot. (added in v0.16.1)
   * Increase maximum setting limits for per-company vehicle-type limits. (added in v0.17.0)
   * Increase maximum permitted vehicle name length (added in v0.17.0), and vehicle group name length (added in v0.17.2)
+  * Various minor fixes, see changelog.

 * Translations
   * German (by Auge)
-  * Korean (by kiwitreekor)
+  * Korean (by kiwitreekor and TELK)

 #### Caveats for loading savegames from the [Spring 2013 Patch Pack](http://www.tt-forums.net/viewtopic.php?f=33&t=66892):